naoisehayes/notes/docs/History/Jarrow.md

 - The Assistance Board reduced their unemployment benefit.&nbsp;

 ---

 &nbsp;

 # Assessment

 - The Jarrow March or Crusade achieved its first aim of presenting a petition to Parliament.&nbsp;

-- In contrast to other similar marches, it didnt alienate the general public.&nbsp;
+- In contrast to other similar marches, it didn't alienate the general public.&nbsp;

-- It achieved a certain fame through its organised and orderly manner.&nbsp;
+- It achieved a certain fame through its organized and orderly manner.&nbsp;

 - The March failed in its main aim of getting the government to provide jobs for the area.
 Jarrow's economy improved in the next few years but this had little to do with the crusade.&nbsp;